-During this comprehensive medication review, you and your health care provider will discuss:
+During your appointment, you and your healthcare provider will discuss:

 The Centers for Medicare & Medicaid Services (CMS) requires every Part D plan to provide a Medication Therapy Management program for patients.
 The CMS reviews the program descriptions each year to ensure that whenever you sign up, you are getting the highest benefit from the program and from your medications.